Adam Willis (Neighbours): Storylines

-Adam is the eldest child of Doug and Pam.
-When his parents and his younger sister Cody decide to move to a smaller house in Ramsay Street, Adam opts to move with them as living on his own will be expensive as he is a medical student.
-The family move into Number 28 and Adam soon takes a job working for as a chauffeur for Helen's limousine company Home James.
+Adam is the eldest child of Doug and Pam Willis.
+When his parents and his younger sister Cody move to a smaller house in Ramsay Street, Adam opts to move with them as living on his own will be expensive as he is a medical student.
+The family move into Number 28, and Adam soon takes a job working as a chauffeur for limousine company Home James.
+Adam meets Caroline Alessi after his interview for the Home James job and asks her out on a date.
+He later meets her twin sister Christina (Blakeney) and, believing she is Caroline, suggests that they go see a movie.
+When they all meet up, Adam realises that he has asked out both women thinking they were the same person.
+They go to see the film together and the twins compete for Adam's attention.
+After bringing them home, Adam meets Melanie Pearson (Cowden) when she comes over wanting to borrow some blankets.
+He offers to give Melanie a lift home and she develops a crush on him.
+After the twins suggest that they just be friends, Melanie persuades Adam to go on a date with her.

 Adam soon falls for Caroline but she is involved with Jim.
 Adam competes with Jim to win Caroline's affections which culminates in Adam injuring Jim during basketball practice, which fails to impress Caroline.
 After Jim and Caroline break up, Caroline realises she is attracted to Adam and they begin dating.
 However, Adam's struggle with expenses in his student lifestyle leave him feeling inferior; and as a result he and Caroline split but remain good friends.
 After struggling at university, Adam decides he wants to give up medicine and drops out to join Doug on his building site.
-Doug, however isn't convinced and engineers a plan to make Adam's time on the site miserable so he will return to medicine.
+Doug, however is not convinced and engineers a plan to make Adam's time on the site miserable so he will return to medicine.
 The plan is successful and Adam returns to university to pursue his degree, much to Pam's delight.

 Ryan starts taking sedatives and Adam defends him because his university friends take them.
 This angers Gemma who confronts him.
 Adam later develops feelings for Gemma who is reluctant to commit to him after her failed relationship with Glen Donnelly (Richard Huggett).
 She soon realises she has feelings for him too and they begin a relationship.
 Several months into their romance Gemma receives a job offer in Newcastle at an animal sanctuary and she leaves.
 Adam follows her one month later and transfers to a university nearby.
 He completes his studies and becomes a doctor.
 Adam and Gemma become engaged, marry and later have a daughter, Roxy.
 When Gemma returns to the street to visit Roxy in 2019, she mentions that she and Adam have separated and in the process of divorce.
+She later reveals that they have reconciled.